Model J, British Sterling currency (£sd), Comptometer.

 Comptometer type machines do not appear to have been as popular in continental Europe (add-listers, which produce a printed output, were more common there) and there were no significant manufacturers.

 Comptometers were very fast in operation when adding up lists, such as required in accounting.
-Operators were specially trained to make use of the full keyboard and enter each number by pressing all the digits in one go using all
+Operators were specially trained to enter each complete number by pressing multiple keys in different columns in one go using

-fingers, as necessary, at once.
-In other words all the digits were entered in parallel, the mechanism being able to cope with this.
+separate fingers of both hands.
+In other words the digits were entered in parallel, the mechanism being able to cope with this.

 In contrast a modern electronic calculator only has 10 digit keys so the digits of each number have to be entered one at a time, serially, which is slower.

-Comptometers were widely used into the late 1970s and were ousted by advances in the use of computers for accounting rather than the development of electronic calculators.
+Comptometers, were in fact, widely used into the late 1970s and were ousted by advances in the use of computers for accounting rather than the development of electronic calculators.
 People trained in the proper and swift use of Comptometers often kept using them for many more years since for adding up lists they were quicker than a standard ten-key electronic calculator.

 Although designed mainly for addition, it is also possible to perform subtraction, multiplication, and division on Comptometers using special techniques.
 If you would like to experience the joy (if you are a masochist) of performing the four arithmetic functions on a Comptometer see the article Operating a "Comptometer" in the Collecting Calculators section of this site.